Embarrassingly parallel MCMC using deep invertible transformations: DISCUSSION

 \section{DISCUSSION}

-We have proposed an embarrassingly parallel MCMC scheme in which each subposterior density is mapped to a tractable form using a deep invertible generative model.
+We proposed an embarrassingly parallel MCMC scheme in which each subposterior density is mapped to a tractable form using a deep invertible generative model.
 We capitalized on the ease of sampling from the mapped subposteriors and evaluating their log density values to build an efficient importance sampling scheme to merge the subposteriors.
 Imposing mild assumptions on the structure of the network, we proved that our importance sampling scheme is stable.

-While in this work we gave special attention to the use of real NVP networks, our approach could potentially employ other invertible models, such as the Glow transform \citep{GLOW}, without loosing theoretical guarantees, as long as the log densities remain bounded.
+While in this work we gave special attention to the use of real NVP networks, our approach could potentially employ other invertible models, such as the Glow transform \citep{GLOW} or FFJORD \citep{grathwohl2018scalable}, without losing theoretical properties, as long as one can guarantee log densities remain bounded.
 If the bounds are difficult to verify, one could still resort to truncated forms of importance sampling \citep{Ionides2008, Vehtari2015} to control the variance of importance sampling estimates.

-Our experimental results demonstrated that NAP is capable of capturing intricate posteriors and cope with heteregenous subposteriors.
+Our experimental results demonstrated that NAP is capable of capturing intricate posteriors and coping with heteregenous subposteriors.
 In particular, we observed that it significantly outperformed current methods in high-dimensional settings.
-A possible explanation for this is that, unlike the density estimation techniques underlying the competing methods, the real NVP transformations used in our method, are specifically designed for high-dimensional data, such as images.
+A possible explanation for this is that, unlike the density estimation techniques underlying the competing methods, the real NVP transformations used in our method, are specifically designed for high-dimensional data such as images.

 Finally, the generative models we use serve as a intermediate representation to the subposterior, the size of which does not depend on the number of subposterior samples.
 Thus, workers can produce arbitrarily accurate subposterior estimates by drawing additional samples, without affecting the cost of communicating the subposteriors to the server, or the computational cost of aggregating them into a final posterior estimate.